PCI Compliance Guidance

 DNA Payments role in PCI DSS Compliance

 PCI DSS (Payment Card Industry Data Security Standard) exists to ensure that cardholder data is protected from theft, misuse, or unauthorized access.
 When a company is PCI compliant, it means their systems and processes meet strict security requirements for handling payment data.
-With DNA Payments’ standard integrations, most of the PCI DSS responsibilities—such as securing data in transit, encryption, and managing sensitive cardholder information—are handled by us.
-This reduces the compliance burden (or “scope”) for integrators, as they don’t need to manage as many of the technical and security controls themselves.
-In short, by integrating with DNA Payments, you offload much of the complexity of PCI compliance to our platform.
+With DNA Payments’ standard integrations, the burden of PCI DSS responsibility is handled by DNA.

 DNA Payments assumes responsibility only from the point at which cardholder data enters our environment.
 Any systems, applications, or processes that capture or handle cardholder data before it reaches DNA Payments—such as web forms, mobile apps, or point-of-sale devices—remain within the PCI DSS scope of the integrator or merchant.
 Ensuring that these entry points are secure and compliant is critical, as they represent the first line of defense in protecting cardholder data.